brucemack/WARS-Birdhouse/README.md

 Software
 --------
 * Improved power efficiency using more agressive sleeping.
-Leverage the SX1276 carrier detect interrupt to allow the system to sleep during periods of inactivity.
+Leverage the SX1276 channel activity detection (CAD) interrupt to allow the system to sleep during periods of inactivity.
 * Dynamic route discovery.
 * A more user-friendly desktop application written in Python.
 * Store and forward.